-From withing this callback, it is illegal to invoke tn_task_sleep() or any other service which could put task to waiting state, because idle task (from which this function is called) should always be runnable, by design.
-If TN_DEBUG option is set, then this is checked, so if idle task becomes non-runnable, T ← N_FATAL_ERROR() macro will be called.
+• It is illegal to sleep here, because idle task (from which this function is called) should always be runnable, by design.
+If TN_DEBUG option is set, then sleeping in idle task is checked, so if you try to sleep here, TN_FATAL_ERROR() macro will be called.